jefdewitt/mundana-theme-jekyll/_posts/2021-11-27-go-to-therapy.md

 #### The Power of Therapy

 Our thoughts, behaviors, and beliefs are the product of programming we’ve received over our lifetimes.
-The sources for these programs are our families, friends, institutions, our communities, as well as things like social media and art.
-Therapy offers the opportunity to raise awareness of these programs up to the conscious level.
+The sources for these programs are our families, friends, institutions, and our communities.
+As well as things like social media and art.

+The real value of therapy is in gaining awareness of these programs.
+Only then can we take conscious steps to evaluate whether they’re serving to meet our needs or not.
+This gives us the chance to alter or replace them.

 That may sound a bit woo-woo but this programming is informing what we do, whether we’re aware of it or not.

-The real value in therapy is in gaining awareness of these programs.
-Only then can we take conscious steps to evaluate whether they’re serving to meet our needs or not.
-This give us the chance to alter or replace them.

 It sounds kind of simple.
 And maybe it is.
 But that doesn’t mean it’s easy.
 It requires a sort of ruthless honesty with yourself.
 Not a mean or hyper-critical honesty, but an unflinching, unvarnished look at what actions you are choosing.